MariuszKaminski/Milestone-Project-2/README.md

 ## Design Considerations

+### Design ideas:
+The design is primarily based on Code Institute’s “Love Maths” tutorial by Anna Greaves.
+It is true to say that have used the tutorial as a starting point, however while I was working on it and trying to addapt it to my ideas, I had to introduce extensive changes both to the appearance and the code.
+I have retained the idea of 4 buttons for different game types and the submit button for checking answers.
+The whole question area has been remodelled to be textbased with radio buttons to provide ansers instead of input boxes for numbers.

 ### Colours
 The colours used for the design are in line with Gym4U brand colours which include the following:
 * teal (#008080) - for links buttons and backgrounds